Trade to be focus of Australia, Indonesia talks

 12:05pm: The Department of Immigration and Citizenship is appealing for information about those on board the boat.
 Communications manager Sandi Logan tweets:

-12:02pm: After taking 96 of the asylum seekers to Christmas Island, HMAS Wollongong is now heading back to the search area to join four ships and five aircraft searching for more survivors.
+"If you know someone on board the capsized vessel near CI you can phone 1300 724 010 to provide information about them to #DIAC 8.30am-4.30pm."12:02pm: After taking 96 of the asylum seekers to Christmas Island, HMAS Wollongong is now heading back to the search area to join four ships and five aircraft searching for more survivors.

 11:52am: Prime Minister Julia Gillard says it is still possible that rescuers will find more survivors.

 "We do face considerable loss of life at sea, but a search and rescue operation is underway right now.
-It is still possible for people to have survived and be in the water."
+It is still possible for people to have survived and be in the water."11:38am: The UN refugee agency has released a statement saying it is deeply concerned about yesterday's tragic boat accident:

 "This accident again underscores the dangerous nature of these hazardous journeys, and the desperate and dangerous measures people will resort to when they are fleeing persecution in their home countries.